ZacharyZhang-NY/KimiCode-GUI/README.md

 # Kimi GUI

-Desktop UI for Kimi Code CLI built with Rust + Tauri 2 and a static HTML/CSS/JS frontend (no Vite, no framework).
+Desktop UI for Kimi Code CLI built with Rust + Tauri 2 and a static HTML/CSS/JS frontend.
 The GUI embeds the real `kimi` CLI inside a PTY-powered terminal to keep feature parity with the CLI.

 ## Prerequisites